digimori/CottageDelights/README.md

 #### Font and Colours:

 * Fonts:
-For the fonts, I chose and mix of "Libre Baskerville" and "Special Elite".
-The choices for these were ease of use for reading as I originally wanted to use something more cursive because they represent the styles put on antique books and type-writers.
-This was to match up with the overall theme of a library and to match the login/registration cover image of antique style library books.
+For the fonts, I chose and mix of
-I eventually opted to disregard the cursive fonts as they are very difficult for those with dyxlexia to read and I wanted to maintain accessibility.
+I eventually opted to disregard the cursive fonts aside from large titles and logo fonts as they are very difficult for those with dyxlexia to read and I wanted to maintain accessibility.

 * Colours:
+As with previous projects, I went for a beige theme and found the default AntiqueWhite CSS to be perfect for it.
+Cottagecore is based in a lot of neutral and muted colours, embodying vintage themes and simple living, so I wanted to take that idea of keeping it simple and integrate it into my design.
+The button colours are a muted purple as I found it to be a nice contrast that wasn't too harsh on the eyes to read.

 * Offcanvas Navigations:
+I chose to use Offcanvas for my mobile navigation as it doesn't have an effect on the overall content of the page and positioning compared to a collapsible nav.
+This makes media queries easier to separate out from a developer standpoint and gave me somewhere to comfortably put the search bar and account links without compromising the site's design.

 * Home page images: